nicopap/bevy-kdl-ui/README.md

   that can (done)
 * Add Vec & HashMap handling (done)
 * Extend kdl-type match checking to everything (done)
+* Consider non-consuming parsing (after all, the only values we really copy are the primitive types & strings, and we are already cloning them a bunch) (done??)
-* proper span-based error reporting
+* proper span-based error reporting (done)
-* ??
-Enable usage of kdl type specifiers and checking against expected values
-* ??
-Spanned smart pointer that forces updating offset when accessing a Kdl type
+* Spanned smart pointer that forces updating offset when accessing a Kdl type (done)
-* ??
-Non-String Map access.
-* ??
-Handle Enum
 * Load more than one node
 * detect and parse `fn` nodes
 * Expand `fn` nodes in the last node of file